Computer Engineering

 • 2.0 UF GPA required

-Students are expected to complete the General Education International (GE-N) and Diversity (GE-D) requirements.
-This is often done concurrently with another general education requirement, typically GE-C, H, or S.
+Students are expected to complete the general education International (GE-N) requirement.
+This is often done concurrently with another state core or university general education requirement – typically GE-C, H, or S.

 This semester plan represents an example progression through the major.
 Actual courses and course order may be different depending on the student's academic record and scheduling availability of courses.
 Prerequisites still apply.